 Non-compliance can create supply chain bottlenecks when regulators detect violations.
 For example, companies that ship abroad must comply with customs regulations.
 They must ship products safely, avoid restricted items, complete paperwork, and pay relevant duties.
 If not, their shipping operations can grind to a halt.

 Failure to comply with regulations can also damage general business efficiency.
 Cybersecurity regulations enforce high standards of data and network protection.
 Non-compliant companies often suffer network downtime due to poor security.
-And poor network management may lead to inefficiencies in other areas.
+Poor network management may also lead to inefficiencies in other areas.

 Criminal prosecution

-In some cases poor compliance risk management can lead to prosecution and imprisonment.
-Not all regulations carry criminal penalties.
-But breaches of HIPAA or the Sarbanes-Oxley Act (SOX) can lead to prison terms.
+Poor compliance risk management can lead to prosecution and imprisonment in some cases.
+Not all regulations carry criminal penalties, but breaches of HIPAA or the Sarbanes-Oxley Act (SOX) can result in prison terms.

 Financial losses